tamu-edu-students/CSCE482-483-931_22F-2A1/README.md

 cd CSCE482-483-931_22F-2A1
 ```

-Build the latest Docker container from image
+Build the latest Docker container from image.
+Building the image initally may take 15-30 minutes, depending on the speed of your internet and performance of machine.
 ```bash
 make build
 ```